qsoon/pca_on_river/README.md

 - The proposed method

 ## References
 Kim, K., Oh, H.-S. and Park, M. (2023).
-Principal component analysis for river network data: Use of spatiotemporal correlation and heterogeneous covariance structure.
-Environmetrics, 34(4), e2753.
+Principal component analysis for river network data: Use of spatiotemporal correlation and heterogeneous covariance structure. *Environmetrics*, 34(4), e2753.